Jessica Oppenheim, J.D.

 Rachael Gillin, M.S.

-Rachael Gillin has held the position of Student Board Member for the New Jersey Association for the Treatment of Sexual Abusers (NJ ATSA) since 2012.
-She received her Master’s Degree in Clinical Mental Health Counseling Psychology at Holy Family University in 2015.
+Rachael Gillin began in the position of Student Board Member for the New Jersey Association for the Treatment of Sexual Abusers (NJ ATSA) sin 2012.
+She received her Master’s Degree in Clinical Mental Health Counseling Psychology at Holy Family University in 2015, and was subsequently elected to the Board as a regular member.
 Rachael graduated from The College of New Jersey in 2004 and has worked as a Senior Probation Officer in Mercer County since 2005.
 She supervises the county’s juvenile Sexually Abusive Behavior (SAB) caseload and is an active member of the Judiciary’s Statewide Committee for the Supervision of Juveniles with Sexually Abusive Behavior.

 Sean P. Hiscox, Ph.D.